-The State of Florida Issues COVID-19 Updates
+The State of Florida issues COVID-19 updates

 FLORIDA DEPARTMENT OF MILITARY AFFAIRS

-- As of April 16, approximately 2,323 Florida National Guardsmen are currently deployed to support Florida’s response to COVID-19.
+- As of April 22, approximately 2,803 Florida National Guardsmen (FLNG) are currently deployed to support Florida’s response to COVID-19.

+- FLNG’s has expanded its support to mobile testing teams and the community-based and walk-up test sites.
+To date, the FLNG has assisted in the testing of more than 68,300 individuals for the COVID-19 virus.

+- FLNG medical professionals support the USACE ACF at the Miami Beach Convention Center as soon as final staff training is complete.
+FLNG will have 93 personnel on site to support 64 bed COVID Step Down medical facility.

 - Find more information on DMA’s response to COVID-19 here.